djma-blog-code/python-skeleton/README.md

 - `/app/*requirements.txt` Python dependency files for the app, test and documentation
 - `.coveragerc` rules for coverage report for unit tests
 - `Makefile` The brains of the operation, all the automation macros to build, test and deploy the solution.
+- `scripts` Some useful scripts to assist with things

 ## Order of Execution